Every winter wardrobe needs a puffy down jacket. But how to choose? Don’t worry — we’ve got you covered.

 - Weight: 30.3 oz.

-The Fuego carries on that identity, albeit with a little more toned-down, intentionally retro aesthetic.
+The Fuego carries on that identity, albeit with a more toned-down, intentionally retro aesthetic.
 As a puffy, it’s a great around-town choice, with some ready-to-party chops.
-The 800-fill down makes acceptably lightweight — 14 ounces — and packable (think crowler), though if you take it out enough, you’re bound to scuff up those pretty stripes.
+The 800-fill down makes it acceptably lightweight and packable (think crowler).
+Though if you take it out enough, you’re bound to scuff up those pretty stripes.

 - Fill: 800